antifuchs/pgne-el/README.md

 insert balanced parens and `let`/`in` as well as `if`/`then else` pairs.
 I'm semi-convinced that it'll work in other modes too, but there are some still-glaring bugs and problems to iron out.

+## Why "pgne"?

+There is a californian utilities company that has a similar name, which is somewhat infamous for doing electricity to trees (causing forest fires), throwing the already-precipitous ecosystem there into a greater imbalance.
+It seemed fitting (and it's short).